ukduw/hybrid-tradebot-py/README.md

 Push notifications are sent to the user's phone on entry/exit so the user can monitor the bot's activity throughout the day.
 The notifications contain the ticker, number of shares, order type, entry/exit point:
 - e.g. "50 AAPL Market buy placed at $203.53"

+&nbsp;
+---
+Currently uses CLI for user config inputs.
+Ideally, GUI would have real-time candlestick charting, where users could simply click the chart to set entry and exit targets per stock.